What is a prediction market?

 For every event outcome, an ERC-20 compatible outcome token is created.
 That means that every event contract will be associated with at least two outcome tokens.
-For a prediction market on a categorical event, such as "Where will Amazon locate its next headquarters?", the outcome tokens would be A) Phoenix, B) Chicago, or C) Austin.
+For a prediction market on a categorical event, such as "Where will Amazon locate its next headquarters?", the outcome tokens would be A) Phoenix, B) Chicago, C) Austin, or D) other.
 For a prediction market on a scalar event where the outcome is a scalar value, such as "What will Apple's stock price be at the end of Q4 2018?", the outcome tokens would be a short outcome token and a long outcome token.

 What is an oracle?

 To resolve an event, an event contract needs to get the information about what actually happened in the real world — who won the presidential election?
 What is Apple’s stock price at the end of the year?
 Oracles capture this real-world information and set the outcome for an event in the event contract.
 Gnosis is agnostic towards oracles and in principle allows use of any oracle.
 We will implement new oracles into the oracle interface as they are created by other teams.

 What is a centralized oracle?